cu-mkp/sandbox/docs/scavenger-hunt-2.md

-# Directed Scavenger Hunt: Get to know *Secrets of Craft and Nature*
+# *Secrets of Craft and Nature* Reconnaissance (Directed Scavenger Hunt)

-Ms. Fr.
+BnF Ms. Fr.
 640 has 170 folios (340 pages) with over 900 entries on metalworking, casting, painting, medicine, and sleight of hand tricks.
+This is an exercise with two activities to help become familiar with the online Edition and Translation of Ms. Fr.
+640: [*Secrets of Craft and Nature*](https://edition640.makingandknowing.org).

 ## Activity 1: Explore the manuscript folios
 <a href="https://vimeo.com/487139383"><img src="../images/scavenger-hunt-2_3r.JPG?raw=true" alt="Recipes for Failure: Experimenting, Repairing, and Quitting in Renaissance Toulouse" style="width:750px"></a>